xtbl/iutils/README.md

 	i$('#selector', context)

+You can also pass a long string of selectors, in this case, the first one must not be a tag, it must be an ID or a Class selector:

+	i$('#selector div .link', context)

+	//or

+	i$('.selector div a', context)

+	//this wont work:

+	i$('div div a', context)

 Where the context can be an iUtils object, a query selector, or a html element.
 It only works with single elements and not with arrays of elements.

 Here are the utils you can make us of: